Every more fun than a human being should be allowed to have Rush Limbaugh, your guiding light.

 But it wouldn't make the press like them anymore.

-It was it never did work out that way.
+It never did work out that way.

 And Trump's continuing to be in their face.

-Here's the next spicer soundbite.
+Here's the next Spicer soundbite.

 He continued that answer with this.

-What's a shame right now is to see some of those individuals who we would call consensus candidates, people like Secretary Elaine Shaw, Ben Carson, Nikki Haley, suddenly not be part of Senator Schumer's list that he will work with us to get done on day one.
+What's a shame right now is to see some of those individuals who we would call consensus candidates, people like Secretary Elaine Chao, Ben Carson, Nikki Haley, suddenly not be part of Senator Schumer's list that he will work with us to get done on day one.

 It's disappointing.

-This was not the precedent that was set by Senate Republicans when they worked with the Obama administration in 2008 to ensure that the President Obama, despite political differences, got the cabinet of his choosing because they were qualified individuals.
+This was not the precedent that was set by Senate Republicans when they worked with the Obama administration in 2008 to ensure that President Obama, despite political differences, got the cabinet of his choosing because they were qualified individuals.

 Do you know that seven of Obama's cabinet picks were chosen the first day?